severian42/Symbolic-Emergence-Field-Analysis/README.md

 ---

-## Contributing

-While this is primarily my personal research framework, I'm open to collaboration and suggestions.
-Feel free to open issues for bugs or feature ideas.
-If you wish to contribute code, please open an issue first to discuss the proposed changes.

 ## Citation

-If you use SEFA or the results from the zeta/prime experiment in your work, please cite this repository and/or the associated `LORE BRIEF.md` document (treating it as a white paper/preprint).
+If you use SEFA or the results from the zeta/prime experiment in your work, please cite this repository and/or the associated documents (treating it as a white paper/preprint) and research codebase.

 ```
 Dillon, B. (2025).
 Symbolic Emergence Field Analysis (SEFA).
-Available from [https://github.com/[your-username]/sefa](https://github.com/severian42/Symbolic-Emergence-Field-Analysis-SEFA)
+Available from [[https://github.com/[your-username]/sefa](https://github.com/severian42/Symbolic-Emergence-Field-Analysis-SEFA)](https://github.com/severian42/Symbolic-Emergence-Field-Analysis)
 ```

-## License

 ## License